Offsides are one of the most basic rules of just about any sport, including hockey, but what is it exactly?

 Offsides Based on the Rink

-Between these two zones is the neutral zone, which also has faceoff circles.
+- Neutral zone: Is the Zone Between The Attack and Defence Zone, which also has faceoff circles.
 The neutral zone is separated by two blue horizontal lines.
 It is these blue lines that determine whether or not an offside is called.

 There are multiple types of offsides that can be called, which can make it a bit difficult to understand this basic rule.